BootstrapCMS/Contact/README.md

 **Contact Form Email**

 This option (`'email'`) defines the email address to send contact form messages to.
-Setting it to null will email the contact form data to the user with the id of 1.
-Please only enter an email address here if you change it from null.
 The default value for this setting is `null`.

 ## Usage